Key Takeaways

 Over two months, regular practice builds smarter test-takers.
 Start with small daily drills, add time checkpoints during tests, and finish each week with a full mock exam that feels just like the real ACT.
 Review every test with your students so they learn not just what they got wrong, but where they slowed down.

 By test day, your students will know how to pace themselves like pros.
 And with EdisonOS’s detailed analytics, you’ll be able to guide them clearly - improving scores, boosting confidence, and opening doors to better college options.
+To understand how time savings translate to score gains, see our ACT scoring chart and how pacing affects ACT scores guide.

-Book a demo with EdisonOS today and explore its features in depth.
+Start free trial with EdisonOS today and explore its features in depth.

-Frequently asked questions about ACT pacing and time management
+Frequently asked questions

 Students should do three short section drills and one full practice test each week.